KhushalM/background-multimodal-llm/README.md

-# 🎤🖥️ Multimodal AI Assistant
+# 🎤🖥️ Multimodal Voice Agent

 A real-time multimodal AI assistant that combines voice interaction with screen context awareness.
 Talk to AI while it can see and understand what's on your screen.